mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/installing_tools_mac.md

 ## Install Xamarin

-Xamarin's platform is currently required to build RhinoCommon plugins on OS X.  The core components of the Xamarin platform that are required are the Mono Framework and Xamarin Studio.
+Xamarin's platform is currently required to build RhinoCommon plugins on macOS.
+The core components of the Xamarin platform that are required are the Mono Framework and Xamarin Studio.
 Please check out the [What are Mono and Xamarin?]({{ site.baseurl }}/guides/rhinocommon/what_are_mono_and_xamarin/) guide for more information.

 #### Step-by-Step